jose-orlando/diouzeh/README.md

-# simple Chatbot with Node and Watson
+# Simple Chatbot with Node.js and Watson

 Sample Chatbot with Watson IBM and Node.js